vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 3. You can now use `make push-package` for your package

    This performs 2 steps:
-   * Verifies if the openAPIv3 schema embedded in package matches exactly with the openAPIv3 schema generated.It also prevents pushing package's imgpkg bundle without the openAPI schema embedded.
+   * Verifies if the openAPIv3 schema embedded in package matches exactly with the openAPIv3 schema generated.
+It also prevents pushing the package's imgpkg bundle without the openAPI schema embedded.
    * If correct schema has been embedded, it builds and pushes package's imgpkg bundle

    Output for running the make push-package for secretgen-controller package, after openAPIv3 schema has been embedded